remy/jq-for-web-developers/src/running.md

 brew install jq
 ```

-The jq documentation site also includes how to install from [other package manages](https://stedolan.github.io/jq/download/).
+The jq documentation site includes how to install from [other package manages](https://stedolan.github.io/jq/download/).

+## Nicer jq interfaces

-Though I'd recommend installing the command line regardless, you can also use non-command line based interfaces:
+Though I'd recommend installing the command line regardless, you can also use non-command line based interfaces.
+I've written one that I use on a weekly basis and has been tuned for offline and performance which is why I recommend it ;-)

 - [jqterm.com](https://jqterm.com) - a tool I've written, optimised for large data, with syntax highlighting, autocomplete and real-time live previews
 - [jqplay.org](https://jqplay.org/) - "official" web playground, though a little slow as it submits the source content on each request